AvolitesLtd/TitanManual/docs/networking/using-active-fixtures.md

 Titan Mobile, Titan Go or Simulator just close and restart the Titan software).

-10. Go into Patch mode and select \[Active Fixtures\].
+10. Go into Patch mode and select <Keys.SoftKey>Active Fixtures</Keys.SoftKey>.
 You should see the Hippo with its IP address as a softkey option.

 11. Select the Hippo, then set the DMX line to match the line you set